anvaka/panzoom/README.md

 panzoom(element)
 ```

-If your use case requires dynamic behavior (i.e. you want to make a `element` not
+If require a dynamic behavior (e.g. you want to make an `element` not
 draggable anymore, or even completely delete an SVG element) make sure to call
 `dispose()` method: